Isakn2/credit-risk-classification/Credit_risk/report-template.md

 ## Overview of the Analysis

 The purpose of this analysis is to evaluate credit risk by predicting whether a loan is high risk (likely to default) or healthy (low risk) using machine learning techniques.
-The dataset contains financial information related to lending, including features like loan amount, income level, and interest rates.
 Our goal is to predict the `loan_status` column, which indicates whether a loan is high risk (`1`) or healthy (`0`).

 The `loan_status` variable has the following distribution:
 - Healthy loans (`0`): **18,765** instances